Catholic Church and politics in the United States: 1928

-Al Smith is the first Catholic presidential candidate in major parties.
+Al Smith was the first Catholic presidential candidate of a major party.

 In 1928, Al Smith became the first Roman Catholic to gain a major party's nomination for president.
 His religion became an issue during the campaign and was one of the factors in his loss.
 Many feared that he would answer to the pope and not the constitution.

 Another major controversial issue was the continuation of Prohibition.
 Smith was personally in favor of relaxation or repeal of Prohibition laws despite its status as part of the nation's Constitution, but the Democratic Party split north and south on the issue.
 During the campaign Smith tried to duck the issue with noncommittal statements.
 He was also criticized for being a drunkard because of the stereotypes placed on Irish Catholics of the day.

 Smith swept the entire Catholic vote, which had been split in 1920 and 1924, and brought millions of Catholics to the polls for the first time, especially women.
 The fact that Smith was Catholic garnered him support from immigrant populations in New England, which may explain his narrow victories in traditionally Republican Massachusetts and Rhode Island, as well as his narrow 2% loss in New York (which previous Democratic presidential candidates had lost by double digits).